Friday, December 16, 2016

 “Meet you there,” Buck said.
 “Can’t leave my truck on the side of the road.”

 “Okay, tough guy.
-Just don’t pass out on the way.”
+Just don’t pass out on the way there.”

-Traffic had begun stacking up on I-35, police vehicles and rubberneckers slowing traffic.
+Vehicles had begun stacking up on I-35, police cars and rubberneckers slowing traffic.
 At least until a semi racing toward Wichita crested the rise.
 By the time he saw the congestion, it was too late.
 The big truck careened full throttle into Buck’s Navigator.

 Both vehicles ended up in the ditch as firefighters rushed to check on the driver.
-Buck would have helped but the collision had knocked him smooth out.
+Buck would have helped, except the collision had knocked him out.
 Ammonia beneath his nose opened his eyes.

-“Your truck’s toast and ain’t going no place but the junkyard,” Clint said.”
+“Your truck’s toast.
+Ain’t going no place except the junkyard,” Clint said.”

 “How’s he doing?”
 Buck asked.